SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Introduction

-To equip autonomous agents with comparable high-level understandings, an effective approach is leveraging object and scene representations from large vision models.
-Given that most of these models are trained on 2D images---due to the challenges inherent in 3D data acquisition and annotation---it poses a significant challenge to directly apply them for complex manipulation tasks, such as those involving a dexterous hand.
-Recent research has introduced \acp{dff} \citep{kobayashi2022decomposing}, which convert dense 3D fields from 2D image features, thereby improving 3D scene understanding \citep{kerr2023lerf} and interactions \citep{shen2023distilled,lin2023spawnnet,rashid2023language,ze2023gnfactor}.
+To empower autonomous agents with human-like comprehension and generalization from demonstrations, leveraging object and scene representations from large vision models proves to be effective.
+Despite the prevalence of these models being trained on 2D imagery---attributed to the hurdles in acquiring and annotating 3D data---applying them directly to complex manipulation tasks, such as those requiring dexterous manipulation, remains a significant challenge.
+Recent endeavors have introduced \acp{dff} \citep{kobayashi2022decomposing}, which transform dense 3D feature fields from 2D image features, thus enhancing understanding of 3D scenes \citep{kerr2023lerf} and facilitating interactions \citep{shen2023distilled,lin2023spawnnet,rashid2023language,ze2023gnfactor}.

-However, most existing studies on 2D-to-3D feature distillation primarily rely on \textit{dense} camera views.
-This reliance limits many interaction scenarios where only sparse camera views are available, without the possibility of repositioning the cameras.
-In such cases, directly extrapolating the \ac{dff} similarly to dense-view setups---using feature averaging or interpolation---results in a degradation of feature quality.
-This degradation stems from the absence of enforcement of view consistency on image features, causing inconsistencies in the overlapping regions between different views.
+Nevertheless, the predominant methodology for constructing these feature fields in 3D vision---often by leveraging techniques akin to NeRF---results in a heavy dependence on dense camera views for 2D-3D distillation \citep{shen2023distilled,rashid2023language}.
+This dependency constrains interaction scenarios to those with only sparse views available and impedes rapid training and inference, significantly narrowing the model's applicability.
+Additionally, the operations in existing works are relatively rudimentary, typically involving a gripper handling rigid objects, which points to the feature field's limited effectiveness \citep{simeonov2022neural,shen2023distilled,lin2023spawnnet,rashid2023language,ze2023gnfactor}.

-In this paper, we present \textbf{\method}, a 3D \ac{dff} model learned from sparsely sampled RGBD observations, with as few as 4 views, enabling the one-shot transfer of dexterous manipulations.
-Given a 3D scene and sparsely sampled camera scans, we initially extract the DINO features \citep{caron2021emerging} from each image individually and back-project them to the partial point cloud corresponding to each view.
-However, due to the sparse nature of the views and the inherent lack of view coherency in DINO features, direct averaging of features from multiviews would lead to a degradation of 3D feature quality.
-To mitigate this, we introduce a lightweight feature refinement network, trained with a contrastive loss on pairwise views.
-This network is tailored to a single scene but is designed to be directly applicable to novel scenes without requiring modifications or fine-tuning.
+In this work, we present \method{}, a novel approach to generating view-consistent 3D \acp{dff} from sparse RGBD observations, facilitating one-shot learning of dexterous manipulations transferable to new scenes.
+Our principal insight is that the main limitation for feature fields in manipulation is not a lack of visual information or the expressive capacity of the field model, but rather the consistency of local features.
+We show that a point cloud-based feature field, with enhancements in feature consistency, can provide precise optimization for a 24 DoFs dexterous hand.